What We Know….

 Where We Need to Go…

 In order to take a more successful trauma-focused, holistic and systemic approach, you need technology which helps all of your agencies collectively gather information.
-No matter where a youth lands in the systems of care, your workforce needs access to VitalChild’s Integrated Care Passports detailing each youth’s challenges and treatment history.
-And if agencies are not focused on collecting data beyond the initial risk and safety assessment administered by an investigator, case manager or social worker, your staffs are not going to have an adequate collection of formative and summative outcome scores to perform the more precise predictive analytics or predictive modeling needed to augment decision making.
+No matter where a youth lands in the systems of care, your workforce needs access to VitalChild’s Integrated Care Passports detailing each youth’s past and present challenges and treatment history.
+And if agencies are not focused on collecting data beyond the initial risk and safety assessment administered by an investigator, case manager or social worker, your staffs are not going to have an adequate collection of formative and summative outcome scores to perform the more precise operational analytics or predictive modeling needed to augment decision making.
 If you want to produce Automated Information Driven (AID) recommendations, you need to know if previous attempts with similarly challenged youth led to positive or negative short and long-term outcomes.
 This sounds complicated and time consuming– but with VitalChild it isn’t!
 Let us show you how and why.

 In order to inform operational analytics capable of guiding decision-making far beyond the initial risk and safety assessments, we provide access to your entire workforce to collect valid and reliable data.